MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 **Insight Check (DC 13)**:
 - Success: You get the sense that Krag is genuinely welcoming but also cautious and observant.
 He is large, but his eyes are kind.
-- Failure: Krag is big.
-He seems like a nice dude.
-He kind of reminds you of your favorite uncle.

 #### Players’ Response